benedekfazekas/emacsd/README.markdown

+## Emacs installation

+To get started with emacs

+- `brew update`
+- `brew install emacs --cocoa`
+- `ln -s /usr/local/Cellar/emacs/24.2/Emacs.app to /Applications/Emacs.app`

+You can't run emacs from the terminal.
+Go to the applications folder and run it from there, put it in your dock.

 ## Setup

+Emacs config lives in ~/.emacs.d.
 This emacs config has a few bells and whistles.
-To set up git submodule dependencies.
+It uses git submodules so you need to initialise them.

 - `cd ~`
 - `git clone git@github.com:MailOnline/.emacs.d.git`